How To Stop Your Dog’s Nails from Bleeding (10 Simple Steps)

 7. Grab the Soap

 You can use a bar of soap to thicken the blood and prevent the cut from bleeding further.
 Dampen the bar until it goes slightly mushy.
 You can either push your dog’s paw into the soap bar directly or break a piece of the mushy soap off and apply it to the cut area.
-Either method should work – it is a question of whether you want your dog’s bloody paw prints in the soap bar.
+Either method should work; it is a question of whether you want your dog’s bloody paw prints in the soap bar.

 8. Use Bandages or a Dog Boot

-If you have tried all the methods above and can’t stop the bleeding, you can apply a bandage or a bandage boot.
+If you have tried all these methods and can’t stop the bleeding, you can apply a bandage or a bandage boot.
 This will allow the blood time to clot and works in the same way as putting a bandage on a child’s cut, except your dog is likely to be much more resistant.

 9. Let (Make) Them Rest